cove86/rock-paper-scissors/README.md

 # rock-paper-scissors
-I created this using HTML, CSS & Javascript, it's basic but it works!
-Just need to add some styling and then make it responsive.
+I created this using HTML, CSS & Javascript, this is completely my own desgin.code, it's basic but it works!